vineethadevika/Final-Year-Project/README.md

 Technology Used : Python with Django Framework.

 Downloadable Reports:
-1.Excel Report : A complete seat allotment report is generated in Excel format for download.
-2.Department Wise PDF Report : This report provides department-wise seat allotment information in PDF format.
-3.Room Wise PDF Report : This report offers room-wise seat allotment details in PDF format.
+1.Excel Report : A complete seat allotment report is generated in Excel format for download, 2.Department Wise PDF Report : This report provides department-wise seat allotment information in PDF format, 3.Room Wise PDF Report : This report offers room-wise seat allotment details in PDF format.